evanx/redex/README.md

 - stateless processors, otherwise explicit state mutation via Redis

-## Problem & Solution
+## Problem/Solution

-We wish to decouple our systems and microservices and enable their collaboration through messaging e.g. via HTTP, Redis queues, etc.
+Problem: We wish to decouple our systems and microservices and enable their collaboration through messaging e.g. via HTTP, Redis queues, etc.

-In practice we need to reconfigure such wiring at runtime as an operational concern.
+Solution: In practice we need to reconfigure such wiring at runtime as an operational concern.
 For this purpose, use we introduce Redix.

+## Cost/Benefit

+Benefit:
+- enables building custom infrastructure via the configuration and composition of ready-made processors

+Cost:
+- configuration is less flexible than code
+- configuration is required for each processor in a required processing pattern

+Cost mitigation:
+- "configurators" can automate the configuration of individual processors

 ## Rationale